 Cottage Pie – comfort food central!
 This English classic has a deeply savoury beef mince filling smothered in gravy topped with creamy mashed potato, baked to golden perfection.
 This is the sort of food that feels like a warm hug in a bowl and one of the best cosy foods to make with ground beef.

 If you’re wondering what’s the difference between Cottage Pie and Shepherd’s Pie, they are the same recipe ex pet Cottage Pie is made with beef and Shepherd’s Pie is traditionally made with lamb (because Shepherd’s herd sheep!).

-Cottage Pie is a fabulous English classic, one that Australians have also adopted as one of our beloved winter favorites.
+Cottage Pie is a fabulous English classic, one that us Aussies have adopted as one of our beloved winter favorites!
 Or in my case, all-year-round-favourite.

 There is quite often confusion over the difference between Shepherd’s Pie and Cottage Pie.
-Both are made the same way – a ground beef (mince) filling in a gravy sauce that is topped with mashed potato, then baked.
+Both are made the same way – a ground beef (mince) filling in a gravy sauce that is topped with mashed potato, sprinkled with parmesan then baked.
 (That crusty top is everything!!)
-The only difference is that Shepherd’s Pie is made with lamb instead of beef.

 - To stop the potato from sinking into the filling, cool the filling first.
 But this isn’t a deal breaker; and

 - Ensure the filling reduces down enough (see video) to ensure you don’t end up with a watery filling after baking.
 It’s so disappointing when you break through the potato to be greeted with a beef sitting in a watery sauce!